UMAprotocol/UMIPs/UMIPs/omnibus-3-collateral.md

 They should recognize that, relative to most fiat currencies, CREAM is much more volatile.
 This volatility should be taken into account when parameterizing or using these EMP contracts.

 CREAM has a circulating supply of 720,000 CREAM coins and a max supply of 9 Million.
-Gate.io is the current most active market trading it and it has over $1 million in liquidity on SushiSwap.
+Gate.io is the current most active market trading it and it has over $1 million in liquidity on Sushiswap.

 ---